-Most people fear dating with herpes.
+Most people in UK fear dating with herpes.
 There’s no one to blame for the possibility of the situation, with confessions, issues about the condition, or devastation occurring within any relationship.
 What many do not realize is that it’s not limited to sexual contact involving genitals, completely unaware of what oral herpes or the common cold sores can bring about.
 Here is the most popular questions to help give you much-needed peace of mind upon knowing the right information sitting at the back of your mind.

 Q. Can I get herpes from potentially infected surfaces?

 A. You may be wondering if you can become infected by using the same towel, toilet seat, wash cloth, or anything else a person who has herpes has previously used.
 Also, if you can get herpes by dipping in a bathtub or swimming pool where an infected person just took a dive.
 Despite the myths, no, you cannot get it from inanimate objects since the herpes virus tends to die quickly outside the human body, roughly about 10 seconds in dry conditions.
 However, the possibility of contracting herpes still lingers in terms of things intended to be put in the mouth, like drinking from the same drinking bottle and sipping from the same straw or eating from the same fork.

 Q. I have oral herpes.
 When I don’t have a cold sore, is it OK to kiss my date?

 A. Even without an outbreak or any of the visible symptoms present, oral herpes can still be transmitted through asymptomatic shedding of the virus.
 Most people don’t know they can give herpes to their date this way.
 Moreover, when oral sex is performed, it can be spread to the genitals.
 However, the use of protection and sexual pleasures without the presence of an outbreak can significantly bring down the risk and allow you to enjoy the moment.

 Q. If a condom is used, can we have oral sex and not risk getting herpes?